 3. Showing Assistant

 They schedule and make plans of showing around properties.
-The coordinate with the seller as to when would it be suitable to show the buyer their house and plan accordingly.
-They are more like the middlemen between buyer and real estate agent.
+Coordinate with the seller as to when would it be suitable to show the buyer their house and plan accordingly.
+They are more like the middlemen between buyers and real estate agents.

 4. Real Estate Financial Analyst and Consultant